 The right job according to Mihaly C is a job that challenges us to an optimal level - one that’s neither so hard that we give up, nor so easy that we get bored.
 Finding a job that engages your natural talents and give you constant feedback is a sure way to build happiness.

 What’s the most interesting about the job characteristics model is that none of the criteria are uniquely related to the subject matter of any specific job, a failed bias we are typically drawn to.
-Instead, what the content job is, or is about, doesn’t matter so much as what characteristics it has.
+Instead, what the content job is, or is about, doesn’ so much as what characteristics it has.

 Autonomy is the freedom that an individual has in carrying out their work, or the degree to which one they control over how to do a job.
 In the JDS, it was measured by asking